oliviercaron/GliNER_streamlit/README.md

 # GliNER Streamlit Application

 Welcome to the GliNER Streamlit application repository!
 This project is designed to offer a user-friendly interface for Named Entity Recognition (NER) tasks using the GliNER model.
-With this application, users can easily upload text data and identify entities based on their specified labels.

 ## Getting Started